 Now that Thanksgiving is over and we are well into December, I have dropped my Grinchy attitude and have full-on embraced the Christmas spirit.
 Well, at least I’ve been jamming the Christmas tunes.
 In my last Scroogy post, I confessed my weirdo-ness and love for Christmas music.
 And in the spirit of Christmas I thought I’d share my top 10 favorite albums (in no particular order) that you’ve maybe never heard of.
-I cherish the Charlie Brown Christmas, and love Harry Connick Jr., Frank Sinatra and all the other common songs you’re familiar with, but they won’t be on this list.
+I cherish the Charlie Brown Christmas, and love Harry Connick Jr., Frank Sinatra, Mariah Carey and all the other favorites you’re familiar with, but they won’t be on this list.
 There are tons of weird and ridiculous albums out there, but these are a few unique ones that I genuinely enjoy and are part of our family holiday soundtrack.

 1. Sharon Jones and the Dap Kings – It’s a Holiday Soul Album

 This group is a high energy funky soul band with a vintage sound.
 Sharon’s passionate vocals combined with the Dap Kings band is pure holiday fun.
 It’s a great mix of originals and sweet arrangements of familiar tunes too.
 Also, they have the coolest Holiday Sweater that I almost buy every year.
 One of these years, maybe I’ll actually do it.

 This is from a four part series (which of course I have all four), but part one is the best.
 Having a holiday party?
 This is the perfect holiday soundtrack.
 Who wouldn’t want to sip a martini by the the Christmas tree while listening to Lou Rawls croon Christmas Is or the cheesy soothing sounds of the Hollyridge Strings version Jingle Bells.